 Whenever I order a meal at a Mexican restaurant, it arrives with what seems like an obligatory side of rice and beans.
 I sometimes get to choose what type of beans arrive, but that is about as exciting as it gets.

-There is not a whole lot of pretty to this dish, but I am of the mind (hope!) that the taste makes up for the presentation.
-Tomatoes and chiles add flavor and bite as sour cream and cheese layer on the deliciousness.
+This recipe for Mexican-style beans takes boring beans up a few notches.
+There is not a whole lot of pretty to the dish, but I am of the mind that the taste makes up for the presentation in this case.

-Perhaps I am giving rice and beans a tough time because I eat them at least three times per week.
+I eat beans at least three times per week.
 Rice and beans, along with some sort of scrambled egg and rice bowl or egg sandwich, are common lunches and dinners in my world.
 After a while, plain beans begin to become tiresome, so I was happy to find this recipe.

 For leftovers, I have resorted to eating the beans along with rice, of course, but I have also found I like it as a sandwich spread.
 I simply used a fork to mash some of the beans before spreading it over toasted bread.
 I don’t know that I would eat just the mashed beans and bread, but it definitely adds to a sandwich as a condiment.

 Overall, I liked the way this recipe gave me a new, but simple, way to prepare flavorful beans for use throughout the week.
 I hope you will find the same.
 If not, I hope you will stick around until tomorrow when we start getting to the really good stuff.
 Enjoy!

 - 2 tablespoons olive oil

 - 1 1/2 cups onion, diced (from 1 large onion)